 The traditional recipe usually consists of milk, sugar, some vanilla and a tad bit of baking soda.
 You will find Dulce de Leche on pastries, ice cream, yogurt, cookies, tarts, cheesecakes and my personal favorite: on a spoon.
 This last one is the absolute best way in my opinion!

 - 1 ½ cups sugar

 - 1 vanilla bean, split and seeds scraped

 - ½ teaspoon baking soda

-Combine the milk, sugar, vanilla bean in a large saucepan and place over medium heat.
+Combine the milk, sugar, and vanilla bean in a large saucepan and place over medium heat.
 Bring to a simmer, stirring occasionally, until the sugar has dissolved.
 Once the sugar has dissolved, add the baking soda and stir to combine.
 Reduce the heat to low and cook uncovered at a bare simmer.
 Stir occasionally, but do not re-incorporate the foam that appears on the top of the mixture.
 Continue to cook for 1 hour.
-Remove the vanilla bean after 1 hour and continue to cook until the mixture is a dark caramel colour and has reduced to about 1 cup, approximately 1 1/2 to 2 hours.
+Remove the vanilla bean after 1 hour and continue to cook until the mixture is a dark caramel color and has reduced to about 1 cup, approximately 1 1/2 to 2 hours.
 Strain the mixture through a fine mesh strainer.
 Store in the refrigerator in a sealed container for up to a month.

 This recipe requires a lot of time, and some attention so as to not burn the sugar in the mixture (despite the fact it was more or less discovered due to inattention).
 I did find I wasn’t completely tied to the stove-top however and left it for 5-15 mins at a time without disaster.
 The only dicey moment I had was at one point when I needed to quickly reduce the stove-top temperature as the mix was about to overflow.